moos/wordpos/bin/README.md

     syn        lookup synonyms

     exp        lookup examples

+    seek       get record at synset offset.
+Must include one of POS -n, -a, -v, -r

     rand       get random words (starting with [word]).
 If first arg is a number, returns that many random words.
 Valid options are -b, -f, -j, -s, -i.